 The smaller variety of incandescent-style bulbs is especially good for a high end look for residential applications.
 They are good for outlining roofs and gazebos all year round, for edging gardens, and wrapping and hanging in trees.
 Disney World utilizes these bulbs in an LED variety for wreaths, garland and around many of their buildings at the Magic Kingdom.

 For parties, they create a festive retro look, strung along walkways on stakes or hanging from trees as a kind of canopy.
 Their vintage look is also a good fit for holiday displays for historic buildings.
-The opaque colored bulbs even look good unlit.
+The opaque bulbs even look good unlit.

 Decorating Ideas for C9 Bulbs